What does the School of Philosophy do?

 We appreciate all feedback (both good and bad) as it lets us know what we are getting right and where we can make your experience even better.
-If you have something to share please head to our contact us page and share your comments in the “Got a Question” section.
+If you have something to share please head to our contact us page https://philosophy.nz/contact/ and share your comments there.
 Alternatively, you can review us on our Facebook page here: www.facebook.com/schoolofphilosophynz/reviews/.

 I don’t live in Auckland or Hamilton are there similar schools you can recommend?

 The School of Philosophy has a sister school that offers courses in Wellington, and Masterton .
 The online course option also means you can partake anywhere in the country.
 We also have a list of schools that we can recommend internationally.